pixijs/guides/docs/basics/sprite-sheets.md

 [TexturePacker](https://www.codeandweb.com/texturepacker): TexturePacker is a more polished tool that supports advanced features and workflows.
 A free version is available which has all the necessary features for packing spritesheets for PixiJS.
 It's a good fit for larger projects and professional game development, or projects that need more complex tile mapping features.

-Spritesheet data can also be created manually or programatically, and supplied to a new AnimatedSprite.
+Spritesheet data can also be created manually or programmatically, and supplied to a new AnimatedSprite.
 This may be an easier option if your sprites are already contained in a single image.

 ```javascript
 // Create object to store sprite sheet data